-NZ Bridge Tournament Unless the context requires otherwise, the term "NZ Bridge includes all Scheduled Tournaments.
+NZ Bridge Tournament

-Tournament", where used in the Regulations, refers to any Tournament, Congress, Festival, Championships (or any side event held in conjunction with these events) or other bridge event conducted under the auspices of the rules and regulations of NZ Bridge and the Master Point Scheme, and pursuant to Clause 16 of the Constitution (page A29).
+Unless the context requires otherwise, the term "NZ Bridge Tournament", where used in the Regulations, refers to any Tournament, Congress, Festival, Championships (or any side event held in conjunction with these events) or other bridge event conducted under the auspices of the rules and regulations of NZ Bridge and the Master Point Scheme, and includes all Scheduled Tournaments.

+Regional Committee

-Regional Committee A Committee of the Board constituted from time to time
+A Committee of the Board constituted from time to time.

+Regional Recorder
-Regional Recorder The Regional Recorder is an official appointed by the Chief

-Director, in accordance with Clause 15.5 (page A29) of the Constitution of NZ Bridge, to receive and investigate any matter arising from incidents occurring at NZ Bridge Tournaments or in their Region in accordance with the Mandate for Recorders and under the supervision of the
+The Regional Recorder is an official appointed by the Chief Director, to receive and investigate any matter arising from incidents occurring at NZ Bridge Tournaments or in their Region in accordance with the Mandate for Recorders and under the supervision of the National Recorder.

-National Recorder.
+Regulating Authority

-Regulating Authority The Regulating Authority for the game of bridge in New

-Zealand is NZ Bridge, acting via its Board.
+The Regulating Authority for the game of bridge in New Zealand is NZ Bridge, acting via its Board.

-Regulations or Tournament Regulations

-These Tournament Regulations, which have been ratified by resolution of the Board of NZ Bridge, and, in relation to any NZ Bridge Tournament, includes any Supplementary Regulations and Conditions of Contest that may be promulgated by the
+Regulations or Tournament Regulations These Tournament Regulations, which have been ratified by resolution of the Board of NZ Bridge, and, in relation to any NZ Bridge Tournament, includes any Supplementary Regulations and Conditions of Contest that may be promulgated by the Tournament Organiser.

-Tournament Organiser.
 See Law 80A1(c).

+Round
-Round A Round is a part of a session played without progression of

-Players, or any other period of play as defined in the Laws and these Regulations and as amended by the Supplementary

-Regulations of the event.
+A Round is a part of a session played without progression of Players, or any other period of play as defined in the Laws and these Regulations and as amended by the Supplementary Regulations of the event.

+Scheduled Tournament
-Scheduled Tournament All Tournaments listed from time to time in the National website.

-Tournament Schedule for each calendar year, prepared by and on behalf of NZ Bridge and published on the NZ Bridge
+All Tournaments listed from time to time in the National Tournament Schedule for each calendar year, prepared by and on behalf of NZ Bridge and published on the NZ Bridge website.

+Session
-Session A Session is an extended period of play as defined by the

-Laws, these Regulations and/or any Supplementary

-Regulations applicable to the event.
+A Session is an extended period of play as defined by the Laws, these Regulations and/or any Supplementary Regulations applicable to the event.

+Stage

-Stage A Stage is a distinct part of a multi-stage event.
+A Stage is a distinct part of a multi-stage event.